 Choose your ideal desk.

 The best place to start is at the part of the office where you spend the most time – your desk.
 As the centerpiece of your workspace, it is important to find a desk that will exceed all your expectations.
-Surface area should be a main consideration and you shouldn’t settle for less space than you’ll need to be comfortable.
+The surface area should be the main consideration and you shouldn’t settle for less space than you’ll need to be comfortable.
 Above all, choose a desk of the appropriate size.
-A laptop takes much less space than a conventional desktop, and a corner L-desk can provide extra work space.
+A laptop takes much less space than a conventional desktop, and a corner L-desk can provide extra workspace.

 Fulfill your storage needs.